 Many people think that a Disney Vacation is out of reach financially.
 This doesn’t have to be the case, especially if you prepare for a trip for a year or more out.
-The key to planning a trip to Disney World on a budget is being prepared in advance!
+The key to going to Disney World on a budget is being prepared in advance!

-2. Travel to Disney in the Off Season.
-One way to pay less for a Disney vacation is to plan your trip to Disney during an non-peak time of year.
+One way to pay less for a Disney vacation is to go during a non-peak time of year, like January and February.

 You will save a ton of money upfront and that way you can spend money on less expensive (but just as enjoyable) items you can take home.